 Night Watch – which should not be confused with Ole Bornedal’s Danish thriller Nightwatch (1994) and its English-language remake Nightwatch (1998) – created a great deal of buzz before it appeared in the West.
 It was the biggest box-office success ever in its native Russia.
 The film’s relatively low budget (only the equivalent of $US 5 million) yet extraordinary ambition in terms of scope and special effects became a major talking point.
 That talking point also became a very divided one.
 In Russia, Night Watch was slammed for attempting to become the Russian equivalent of a Hollywood blockbuster.
 (Although this surely seems a flawed argument that assumes that the only films a foreign country should make are serious cultural ones and that to aspire to commercial success is a bad thing).
 In English-speaking countries, Night Watch met a reception that vied between praising the film’s visuals and dismissing it for an overly complex and confusing storyline.
 It nevertheless gained a small cult.

 The film is adapted from Night Watch (1998), a novel by popular Russian writer Sergei Lukyanenko.
-Sergei Lukyanenko has also written three sequels, Day Watch (2000), Twilight Watch (2003) and Final Watch (2006), along with a host of other books in the science-fiction and fantasy genres.
+Sergei Lukyanenko has also written three sequels, Day Watch (2000), Twilight Watch (2003) and Final Watch (2006) and then later rebooted the series with New Watch (2013) and Sixth Watch (2016), along with a host of other books in the science-fiction and fantasy genres.
 The film version is handled by director Timur Bekmambetov who had previously made a couple of English-language films for Roger Corman’s Concorde-New Horizons with the gladiator film The Arena (2001) and the war film Escape from Afghanistan (2002).

 In watching Night Watch, you are struck by the extraordinary ambition of the exercise, both conceptually and technically.
 The film almost emerges as an attempt to conduct something on the order of The Matrix (1999) for the horror genre.
 Or perhaps as the type of epic that you sense Clive Barker was trying to make with Nightbreed (1990).
 The plot falls into the theme of the immortals/supernaturals conducting a secret war behind the curtain of human history that we have seen in films such as Highlander (1986), Blade (1998) and Underworld (2003).
 Although the plethora of ideas and conceptual dexterity to be found in Night Watch is a world beyond anything that most of these films try.